 Dunnottar Castle sits high on the cliffs near Stonehaven in Aberdeenshire.
 It’s scenic and sprawling and, though peaceful now, it boasts a turbulent history.

-Dunnottar was attacked by Vikings in the ninth century and captured by William Wallace in 1297.
-Kings and queens loved to visit: Mary Queen of Scots, James VI, and at one point during my own visit I was standing in the bedroom of Charles II.
+Dunnottar was attacked by Vikings in the ninth century, and captured by William Wallace in 1297.
+Kings and queens loved to visit: Mary Queen of Scots, James VI, and at one point during my own visit, I was standing in the bedroom of Charles II.

 The elevated position of the castle means you can see across miles and miles of silvery sea.
 The window below is located in the Whigs’ Vault that held imprisoned Covenanters in 1685.
 It’s a dark and terrible place.
 I had to reach out to the air and the sky and the light.

 But it’s time to go.
 It’s time to walk back up the many, many steps that seemed so inconsequential on the way down…